Your IP:Unknown

 How does NordVPN help protect you from a DNS leak?

-Your ISP and various third-party companies know your location, the websites you visit, and might even know what you buy online.
-You can prevent them from tracking you online by using NordVPN.
-This way, your online traffic, including DNS requests, passes through NordVPN’s encrypted servers ensuring the websites you visit or even your ISP can’t follow you around.
+Your ISP and various third-party companies know your virtual location, the websites you visit, and maybe even what you buy online.
+You can prevent them from tracking you by using NordVPN.
+This way, your online traffic, including DNS requests, passes through NordVPN’s encrypted servers, making the websites you visit or even your ISP can’t follow you around.

-• A network of 7000+ servers ensures optimal speed.
+• Thousands of VPN servers covering 202 locations ensure optimal speed.

 • NordVPN’s no-logs policy protects your privacy.

-• High-end encryption secures every bit of your data.
+• High-end encryption secures every bit of your online traffic.

 Frequently asked questions